Lab Director

 Dr. Last directs the Mental Healthcare for All Lab.
-Dr. Last is an incoming Assistant Professor in the psychology department at Stony Brook University.
-They are currently an Inclusion, Diversity, Equity, and Access Fellow at Stony Brook University.
-They employ both qualitative and quantitative methods to examine the social determinants of mental health and mental health service provision.
+Dr. Last is an Assistant Professor in the psychology department at Stony Brook University.
+Dr. Last employs both quantitative and qualitative methods to examine the social determinants of mental health and mental health service provision.
 They research how political and economic forces impact public mental health service systems and the workers providing care in these clinical settings.
 In addition to their academic research, they write about the history of psychiatry and the political economy of mental health care and social services.
-You can find their work in venues such as The Nation, Boston Review, and Psyche.
+You can find their popular work in venues such as The Nation, Boston Review, Dissent, and Psyche.

 Photo by Luis Pedro Castillo Pictures for PRIDEnet